theboman/comic_scraper/readme.md

 -- we are assuming you have created a folder called /storage within the local folder for all images to be collected.

+## index.js loads all 3 modules

-## 1st module: index.js
+## 1st module: app.js
-scrape initial search page on comic series
+scrape initial search page on comic series and adds each comic issue to object of arrays comics

-- [x] Return list of all comic issues on title
+- [x] get list of all comic issues on title
 - [x] puts this list into an object of arrays called comics with the following json/mogodb format:

 ```javascript